Flatworm: Monogenea

-Of about 1,100 species of monogeneans, most are external parasites that require particular host species - mainly fish, but in some cases amphibians or aquatic reptiles.
+Most of the roughly 1,100 species of monogeneans are external parasites that require particular host species - mainly fish, but in some cases amphibians or aquatic reptiles.
 However, a few are internal parasites.
-Adult monogeneans have large attachment organs at the rear, known as haptors (Greek ἅπτειν, haptein, means "catch"), which have suckers, clamps, and hooks.
+Adult monogeneans have large attachment organs at the rear, known as haptors (from Ancient Greek ἅπτειν (haptein) 'catch'), which have suckers, clamps, and hooks.
 They often have flattened bodies.
 In some species, the pharynx secretes enzymes to digest the host's skin, allowing the parasite to feed on blood and cellular debris.
 Others graze externally on mucus and flakes of the hosts' skins.
 The name "Monogenea" is based on the fact that these parasites have only one nonlarval generation.

 Cestoda

 Life cycle of the eucestode Taenia: Inset 5 shows the scolex, which has four Taenia solium, a disk with hooks on the end.
 Inset 6 shows the tapeworm's whole body, in which the scolex is the tiny, round tip in the top left corner, and a mature proglottid has just detached.

 These are often called tapeworms because of their flat, slender but very long bodies – the name "cestode" is derived from the Latin word cestus, which means 'tape'.
 The adults of all 3,400 cestode species are internal parasites.
 Cestodes have no mouths or guts, and the syncitial skin absorbs nutrients – mainly carbohydrates and amino acids – from the host, and also disguises it chemically to avoid attacks by the host's immune system.
 Shortage of carbohydrates in the host's diet stunts the growth of parasites and may even kill them.
 Their metabolisms generally use simple but inefficient chemical processes, compensating for this inefficiency by consuming large amounts of food relative to their physical size.

-In the majority of species, known as eucestodes ('true tapeworms'), the neck produces a chain of segments called proglottids via a process known as strobilation.
+In the majority of species, known as eucestoda ('true tapeworms'), the neck produces a chain of segments called proglottids via a process known as strobilation.
 As a result, the most mature proglottids are furthest from the scolex.
 Adults of Taenia saginata, which infests humans, can form proglottid chains over 20 m long, although 4 m is more typical.
 Each proglottid has both male and female reproductive organs.
 If the host's gut contains two or more adults of the same cestode species they generally fertilize each other, however, proglottids of the same worm can fertilize each other and even themselves.
 When the eggs are fully developed, the proglottids separate and are excreted by the host.
 The eucestode life cycle is less complex than that of digeneans, but varies depending on the species.
 For example: